seek4science/seek/SOLID_QUEUE_MANUAL_TESTING.md

 ## 7. Cross-database sanity check (optional)

-The migration supports MySQL (default), SQLite, and Postgres.
-If you want to confirm Solid Queue's tables/behaviour on a non-default adapter, point `DATABASE_URL` at a scratch SQLite or Postgres database, `bundle exec rake db:schema:load`, and repeat step 2 against it.
-Not necessary for routine testing — this was already verified adapter-by-adapter in Phase 2 of the migration plan — just useful if you're touching queue-table-related code and want to double check you haven't introduced an adapter-specific assumption.
+Solid Queue's tables/schema support MySQL (default), SQLite, and Postgres.
+If you want to confirm behaviour on a non-default adapter, point `DATABASE_URL` at a scratch SQLite or Postgres database, `bundle exec rake db:schema:load`, and repeat step 2 against it.
+Not necessary for routine testing — just useful if you're touching queue-table-related code and want to double check you haven't introduced an adapter-specific assumption.

 ## Useful console snippets